jeroenheijmans/advent-of-code-surveys/2021/README.md

 - Cross-tables for language and IDE and such
 - Include highlights or specials for each year
 - Fix spelling mistake in sanitized files
+- Figure out how to use horizontal bar charts to show more items